Machine learning with neural networks: Outputs and energy functions

 one obtains

 So

 since $\sum_{i=1}^M t_i\tomu=1$ for the type of classification problem where each input belongs to precisely one class.
-The corresponding expression for the threshold updates reads
+The corresponding learning rule for the thresholds reads

 Equations (\ref{eq:dwll}) and (\ref{eq:dthetall}) highlight a further advantage of softmax output neurons (apart from the fact that they allow the output to be interpreted in terms of probabilities).
 The weight and threshold increments for the output layer derived in Section \chref{C6Chapter} [Equations \eqnref{C6S2SynapticWeightsOutput} and (\ref{eq:Theta_output})] contain factors of derivatives $g'(B_m\tomu)$.
 As noted earlier, these derivatives tend to zero when the activation function saturates, slowing down the learning.
-But Equations (\ref{eq:dwll}) and (\ref{eq:dthetall}) do not contain such factors!
-Here the rate at which the neuron learns is simply proportional to the error, $(t_m\tomu-O_m\tomu)$, no small factors reduce this rate.

-Softmax units are normally only used in the output layer.
-First, the derivation shows that the learning speedup mentioned above is coupled to the use of the log likelihood function (\ref{eq:loglikelihood}).
-Second, one usually tries to avoid dependence between the neurons in a given hidden layer, but Equation (\ref{eq:softmax}) shows that the output of neuron $i$ depends on all local fields in the hidden layer (Figure \figref{C7S2Dependence}).
-A better alternative is usually the ReLU activation function discussed in Section \ref{sec:ReLU}.
+But here the rate at which the neuron learns is simply proportional to the output error , $(t_m\tomu-O_m\tomu)$, without any possibly small factor $g'(b)$.
+Softmax units are normally only used in the output layer, because the learning speedup is coupled to the use of the energy function (\ref{eq:loglikelihood}), and because it is customary to avoid dependencies between the neurons within a hidden layer.

-There is an alternative way of choosing the cost function that is very similar to the above, but works with sigmoid units:
+There is an alternative form of the energy function that is very similar to the above, but works with sigmoid activation functions and 0/1 targets.
+Instead of Equation (\ref{eq:loglikelihood}) one chooses:

-with $O_i = \sigma(b_i)$ where $\sigma$ is the sigmoid function (\ref{eq:sigmoid}).
-The function (\ref{eq:Hcee}) is called {\em cross-entropy} function.
+with $O_i = \sigma(b_i)$, $i=1,\ldots,M$, and where $\sigma$ denotes the sigmoid function (\ref{eq:sigmoid}).
 To compute the weight increments, we apply the chain rule:

 Using Equation (\ref{eq:dsigma}) we obtain